 You can book an appointment by either visiting the surgery and booking-in at Reception, or by calling us on 01843 209300 for up to 7 days in advance to give us an approximate time or date you can get to us.

 For patients with ongoing problems who would like to see a GP, please see below.

-From the 25th February 2020 we will be implementing a new appointments system for patients with ongoing health needs.
+From the 25th February 2020 we implemented a new appointments system for patients with ongoing health needs.
 From now on, rather than your care being provided by only one GP, you will instead be looked after by a team of clinicians, who will get back to you with plan of your care within 48 working hours.

-There will now be 3 teams of clinicians (Red, White, and Blue).
+There will now be 2 teams of clinicians (White and Blue).
 Each team will consist of GPs, Acute Care Team members, Nurses, and Healthcare Assistants.

 Please download our leaflet here for further information on our new systems.